LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-structures-and-collections/README.md

 We'll explore collections in C# by looking at different versions of the same program.
 The program will function as a gradebook, allowing a user (a professor or teacher) to enter the class roster for a course, along with each student's grade.
 It then prints the class roster along with the average grade.
 In each variation of this program, the grading system could be anything numeric, such as a 0.0-4.0 point scale, or a 0-100 percentage scale.

-We'll look at lists first, and as before, we'll compare Python to C# explicitely through example.
+We'll look at lists first and, as before, we'll compare Python to C# explicitly through example.
 Python provided one basic *ordered* data structure: the list.
 Here's our gradebook program in Python using only lists.

 ### Gradebook (Python List Version)